-The Erma Bombeck Writers’ Workshop at the University of Dayton is launching a “25K in 25 Days” campaign in November, thanks to the generosity of a New York City couple who have made a $50,000 challenge gift in honor of the late Erma and Bill Bombeck.
+The Erma Bombeck Writers’ Workshop at the University of Dayton will launch a “25K in 25 Days” campaign in November, thanks to the generosity of a New York City couple who have made a $50,000 challenge gift in honor of the late Erma and Bill Bombeck.

 For every dollar raised, the anonymous donors will double it, up to $50,000 — all to benefit the endowment, which is used to keep the workshop affordable for writers, maintain its national caliber and provide funding for new initiatives.

 “Erma was a voice for women who did not have one,” said the couple.
 “Bill helped start the workshop in her name because she appreciated what writers could accomplish with support and encouragement.
 We’re delighted we can help continue that legacy through our gift.”